enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/query.rst

 .. note:: When looking for instances of a desired state (ENDED, RUNNING, ...), it is highly recommended to query only the queue or only the history.
-	Indeed, states are specific either to the queue or to history: an ended instance is always in the history, a running instance always in the queue, etc. This is far quicker than querying both history and queues and fltering on state.
+	Indeed, states are specific either to the queue or to history: an ended instance is always in the history, a running instance always in the queue, etc. This is far quicker than querying both history and queues while filtering on state.

 Pagination
 **************